 Which cities have facade inspection ordinances?

-The cities of Boston, Chicago, Columbus, Detroit, Milwaukee, New York, Philadelphia, Pittsburgh, and St. Louis currently have ordinances in effect that require periodic inspections of buildings that meet specific requirements.
-You can access more detailed information about a particular city's facade ordinance by selecting the link from the menu at the left or clicking one of the photo links above.
+Boston, Chicago, Cincinnati, Cleveland, Columbus, Detroit, Jersey City, Milwaukee, New York, Philadelphia, Pittsburgh, San Francisco, and St. Louis currently have ordinances in effect that require periodic inspections of buildings that meet specific requirements.
+You can access more detailed information about a particular city's facade ordinance by selecting the link from the menu to the right.

 Who performs a facade inspection?